boyleconnor/boyleconnor.github.io/_posts/2023-12-14-sklearn-f1-bug.md

 ## A classification problem

-In case you're wondering what the `zero_division` parameter is supposed to do, we'll go through an imaginary multi-class classification problem.
-In an effort to try to keep it simple and accessible, I've made this hypothetical machine learning project about classifying pictures of Pokémon, a type of fictional creature found in the [eponymous Japanese media franchise](https://en.wikipedia.org/wiki/Pok%C3%A9mon).
-The issues in the following example could come up in any multi-class classification problem.
+I think a lot of people don't know understand what the `zero_division` parameter is supposed to do, so we'll go through a hypothetical multi-class classification problem.
+In an effort to try to keep it simple and accessible, I've made this imaginary machine learning project about classifying pictures of Pokémon, a type of fictional creature found in the [eponymous Japanese media franchise](https://en.wikipedia.org/wiki/Pok%C3%A9mon).
+The issues in the following example could come up in *any* multi-class classification problem.

 ### F-1, I choose you!